-- Lansing Board of Water and Light shall maintain a written Hot Work Program for any work process involving open flame or producing heat and/or sparks. - A. Only qualified trained employees shall perform hot work in accordance with the Program. - B. Work in areas such as welding booths, specifically designed to control any heat or sparks, does not require a hot work permit. - C. Hot work activities performed in the field or outside BWL buildings may not require a permit as determined by the Employee-in-Charge. - 1.
+- 105.1 Lansing Board of Water and Light shall maintain a written Hot Work Program for any work process involving open flame or producing heat and/or sparks. - A. Only qualified trained employees shall perform hot work in accordance with the Program. - B. Work in areas such as welding booths, specifically designed to control any heat or sparks, does not require a hot work permit. - C. Hot work activities performed in the field or outside BWL buildings may not require a permit as determined by the Employee-in-Charge. - 1.
 However, the work area shall be inspected for fire hazards. - 2.
-A fire extinguisher shall be readily available. - The completed Hot Work Permit shall be displayed in the work area for the duration of the hot work, and during each shift the hot work continues. - An area of at least 35 feet around a hot work operation shall be prepared prior to starting the job to mitigate any potential fire hazards. - A. Combustible and flammable substances shall be removed, relocated, guarded, shielded, or covered with fire-resistant material. - B. Cracks or openings through which sparks could pass in the floor or walls to adjacent areas shall be covered with a fire-resistant material. - C. Ductwork and duct openings shall be sealed, guarded, or covered with fire-resistant material. - D. Conveyor systems that might carry sparks to distant combustibles shall be protected or shut down. - Heating equipment and/or torches used for soldering, welding, etc. shall not be lit while being transported. - 105.5 For the safety of employees working in manholes or vaults:
+A fire extinguisher shall be readily available. - 105.2 The completed Hot Work Permit shall be displayed in the work area for the duration of the hot work, and during each shift the hot work continues. - 105.3 An area of at least 35 feet around a hot work operation shall be prepared prior to starting the job to mitigate any potential fire hazards. - A. Combustible and flammable substances shall be removed, relocated, guarded, shielded, or covered with fire-resistant material. - B. Cracks or openings through which sparks could pass in the floor or walls to adjacent areas shall be covered with a fire-resistant material. - C. Ductwork and duct openings shall be sealed, guarded, or covered with fire-resistant material. - D. Conveyor systems that might carry sparks to distant combustibles shall be protected or shut down. - 105.4 Fire Watch shall: - A. Be assigned for the duration of the hot work. - B. Be assigned for one hour after the hot work has been completed.